lizhanmit/learning-notes/aws-note/aws-note.md

 - A geographical physical location that holds in AWS **data center**.
 - Each availability zone is geographically separated from the other.
 - Multiple availability zones are for redundancy.

 ---

+## Athena

+Amazon Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.

+- Serverless, no infrastructure to manage.
+- Pay only for the queries that you run.

+---